aadonskoy/ecb_currency_exchange_api/README.md

     curl http://localhost:3000/api/v1/rates/2016-11-06?amount=100

-It will response with json data (amount of usd).
+* Response with json data (amount of usd) and `200` status code in case everything is ok.
+* Response with `422` and error message in case date is in incorrect format.
+* Response with `404` in case date is before 2000-01-01 (it is not support dates before 2000 year).